 Tofu.
 Done at home.
 Deliciously.
 Is my life complete?
 Quite possibly.

 I do know this: even “never-tried-it-still-loathe-it” tofu haters would like tofu done this way.
 I’m pretty sure of it.

-- ¼ teaspoon freshly-ground black pepper (or to taste)
+- 1/4 teaspoon freshly-ground black pepper (plus more to taste)

 - Press tofu to remove excess moisture.
 To do so, line a plate with several paper towels.
 Place tofu on paper towels and top with two or three more paper towels.
 Place three or four more plates on top of the tofu, making sure they’re well-balanced.
 Drain for 20 – 30 minutes, checking occasionally to make sure plates are still balanced (toppling plates = bummer!)

 - Remove tofu from paper towels.
 Place on cutting board and cut tofu into squares or rectangles, as desired.

 - Add the vegetable or canola oil to a large skillet over medium-high heat.